Kaplan Singapore Opens New City Campus Offering Tech-Driven, Collaborative Learning Experience

-"In particular, Odeon 331 was selected due to its prime location and exceptional connectivity to public transportation, retail malls and iconic cultural sites.
-The Campus also reflects Kaplan's commitment to the highest standards of environmental sustainability given that Odeon 331 is accredited with the Building and Construction Authority (BCA) Green Mark Platinum Award [3]."
+'In particular, Odeon 331 was selected due to its prime location and exceptional connectivity to public transportation, retail malls and iconic cultural sites.
+The Campus also reflects Kaplan's commitment to the highest standards of environmental sustainability given that Odeon 331 is accredited with the Building and Construction Authority (BCA) Green Mark Platinum Award [3].'
+Campus Features

 The Nexus